clementlefevre/clementlefevre.github.io/_posts/2018-07-01-fast_and_curious.md

 ## The Mechanical French : label your pictures by hand.

+Once data are recorded (one picture per vehicle measured), we can start the classification process.
-Using those raw data, i labeled all the records, with the help of a homemade product : **The Mechanical French**, whose hourly rate is significantly lower than its foreign counterpart.
-Managed to classify 20000 pictures within 15 hours.
-Joke apart, it is a simple Flask app i wrote, as i could not find any opensource tool.
+Using those raw data, i labeled 20000 pictures, with the help of a homemade product : **The Mechanical French**  (as i could not find any opensource tool.).
+This labeling process took me 15 hours.

 |The mechanical french, a revolutionary labelling interface.|
 |:--:|